 ---|---|---|

-Modern Standard Arabic is Morocco’s official language and is used in:
+Modern Standard Arabic is the official language of Morocco, and it’s what you’ll find in:

 English | Darija |